Aquae Jewels 18K Gold and Diamonds

 Gemstones in the Gold Vermeil and Sterling Silver collection?

-We use white sapphire and colored sapphire, as well as Zircon for the settling of stones on these limited edition collections.
+We use white sapphire and colored sapphire, as well as CZ Stones for the settling of stones on these limited edition collections.